sammancoaching/website/_learning_hours/test_design/test_data_builders.md

 #### Activity
 - Ask attendees to map code examples of test inputs construction with the corresponding patterns.
 (3 min)
-- Discuss pros and cons of each pattern usage in a unit test suite context.
+- Discuss pros and cons of each pattern usage in a unit test suite context, (you could use examples from the team's production code).
 (4 min)

 ## Concepts